CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Scenarios/Orchestration_Guide.md

 ### Using a Chain
 This step of your scenario will likely use a chain considering this step usually requires the most work.
 A chain is really just a list of refs and/or chains that execute in order (see the [Step Registry Guide](../Step_Registry/Step_Registry_Guide.md) for more information).

 Below is a basic representation of what an orchestration chain could look like.
-This example is an orchestration chain that executes a ref, another chain, then the last ref.
+This example is an orchestration chain that executes a ref, another chain, then another ref.
 This structure allows us to string reusable steps and scenario specific steps together to complete the orchestration step.

 ```mermaid
 ---